 The future for male contraception

-Although it is unclear when a new male contraception will be available commercially, the current research is promising.
-Hopefully in the years to come, this will continue with more rigorous, extended clinical trials to confirm the efficacy and safety of both hormonal and non-hormonal male birth control.
-Increasing men’s opportunity and contraceptive options will help to balance the responsibility for fertility and take the weight of 90% of women’s shoulders.
+Although it is unclear how long it will be before a new male contraception method will be available commercially, current research is promising.
+Hopefully in the years to come, this will continue with more rigorous, extended clinical trials to confirm the efficacy and safety of both hormonal and non-hormonal male contraception.
+Increasing men’s opportunity and contraceptive options will help to balance the responsibility for preventing pregnancy and provide reproductive autonomy for men and women.